 Local artist Hannah Littlejones then worked her magic to create a delightful watery themed mosaic with local school children from Christ Church primary.
 We have also discussed using water repelling stencils on the hard surfacing that are only activated when they become wet as though emerging through the wet surfacing.

-There has been one wintery community planting day already to plant shrubs but the bulk of the planting will happen in spring.
+I supervised a community planting day when several local residents helped out with the planting to mark the completion of the total transformation of the island.
 All in all a much better use for a pedestrianised traffic island – for people, for wildlife and for the climate!